 To combat the overwhelm of the long stories, we just took a blank piece of paper to cover the whole story except the one line he was reading.
 This is my best tip for this update!

-They have just introduced capital letters, and are now using them in the book!
-My son can now name all the letters in a word if I point to one, which is an exercise taught in the book.
+They have just introduced capital letters and letter names!
+My son named all the letters in a word when I pointed to it.

 Why is comparing so easy to do and dumb at the same time?!
 Some learn fast, some learn later when their attention span is better.
 I figure when my kids seem interested, and I’m willing to sit down and do this every single day, then it will happen!

 I have felt self-imposed pressure to teach my boy to read even before he was ready.
 And as sad as that is to admit, it’s true.
 I’m sure everyone has that about something when it comes to their kids.
-This post is to show you a tool that works if you want to do this at home!
-But really, when they are little there should be no pressure.
-Have fun and leave a comment or question with your thoughts on this!
+The beauty of homeschooling is that you can start when your child seems ready.
+What do you want to know more about?
+Leave a comment and I’ll respond!